Alain2020/237fitness/README.md

 <h3>The business goals of this website are:</h3>

-To inform users  and companies about Marketing .
+It to give the users the body they want, To be physically fit, Making fitness fun,Exercise until the body obeys. and more

-The customer goals of this website are:
+<h3>The customer goals of this website are:</h3>

-To find out more information about news, finance and government projects.
-To describe how they can do their taxes declarations.
-To inform users on educational seminars.
+We have decades of experience helping people transform their bodies – and we know that eating habits have a huge impact on how quickly you’ll achieve your transformation goals..

 <h3>Ideal users of this website:</h3>

-Companies and Private Users
+ Private Users and Sport clubs

 <h3>These users are looking for:</h3>

-Current Information.
+Is a Fitness Training Studio For the people that want to Turn Fat into a FIT!.

 <h3>Technologies Used:</h3>